U.S. Route 71: Minnesota

 As is the case in Iowa, US 71 in Minnesota is largely a rural highway.
 It crosses Interstate 90 at Jackson, passes through Windom, and intersects U.S. Route 14 at Sanborn.
 It passes through Redwood Falls and Willmar before its junction with Interstate 94/U.S. Highway 52 at Sauk Centre.
 Around Willmar, US 71 is built to freeway standards.
 From there, US 71 passes through Long Prairie, Wadena, and Park Rapids before touching Itasca State Park, the source of the Mississippi River.
 It then crosses the Mississippi and is a major route for northern Minnesota as it goes around Bemidji (the "first city on the Mississippi") and angles northeast to its terminus at the Canada–US border in International Falls.
+The route between Bemidji and International Falls parallels the Blue Ox Trail, formerly the Northern Pacific Railway.
 On the Ontario side, Highway 71 links the bridge to Ontario Highway 71 in Fort Frances, which continues north and terminates at Ontario Highway 17 just east of Kenora.